How to Estimate the Time You Need for a Successful 3 Mile Hike with My Table Based on Hiking Fitness Level

 Take this 3-mile hike in Montenegro, for example.
 Starting at sea level, it climbs 800 ft, and then drops back down another 800 ft.
 It’s a wild ride, but hey, that’s just how we like it!

 It took me 3 hours, but I had to stop at the shepherd hut on top to eat the local cheese and wine.
 Well, the many cats of Kotor stole it from me while I was taking a photo of Boka Bay.
+There aren’t many rules for hiking, but keeping your cheese away from the cats is one of them.
 Fortunately I was able to get another piece and it was delicious!

 You’ve got to love Montenegro!!!